adam-srut/One-molecule-visualization/README.md

  $ ./one_mol_vis.jl /path/to/molecule.xyz
  ```
  Interactive window will appear which allows you to rotate and resize your molecule.
- Molecule plot is automaticaly saved in working directory every time you change the orientation.
+ Molecule plot is automaticaly saved in the working directory every time you change the orientation of the molecule.
  Output format can be specified with option `-o [png, Default: svg]` (pdf format might cause some issues).
  Try `$ ./one_mol_vis.jl --help` to list all options.